Comparing homological invariants for mapping classes of surfaces: Bimodule invariant coming from bordered Heegaard Floer homology

+All the ten bimodules~\eqref{ten_bimodules} are explicitly described in the program~\cite[Showcase~0]{Pyt}.
+For a general mapping class we first factorize it into Dehn twists, and then box tensor multiply all the bimodules associated to these Dehn twists.

-On Figure \ref{fig:heeg_diag_dehn_twist} we draw the Heegaard diagram $\mathcal H (M_{\tau_E})$ along with marked generators of the bimodule, and also idempotents corresponding to 1-handles, i.e. arcs.
-Notice, that we reversed the orientation of the boundary on the left, because it corresponds to the D side of a bimodule, which is over $\mathcal{B}(-(-\mathcal{Z}_2))=\mathcal{B}(\mathcal{Z}_2)$.
-On Figure \ref{fig:E_bimodule} we draw the candidate DA bimodule.
-The subscripts of generators of DA bimodule represent the underlying left and right idempotents.
-The arrow between generators $\x$ and $\y$ with the label $a \otimes (b,c)$ means that there is a DA type action $\x \otimes (b, c) \rightarrow a \otimes \y$.
-If there is 1 in the label on the left or on the right, it means that there is no outgoing or incoming algebra elements in that action.
+While the actual technical computations of bimodules $N(\tau_E),~N(\tau_C^{-1})$ are done in Computations~\ref{comp: dehn twist, the easier one} and~\ref{harder one}, here we first describe the resulting bimodules.
+Figure~\ref{fig:heeg_diag_dehn_twist} shows the Heegaard diagram $\H (M_{\tau_E})$ along with the marked generators of the bimodule, and also the idempotents corresponding to the arcs.
+The type $DA$ bimodule $N(\tau_E)$ is depicted in Figure~\ref{fig:E_bimodule}.
+The subscripts of the generators represent the underlying left and right idempotents; the arrow between generators $\x$ and $\y$ with the label $a \o (b,c)$ means that there is a type $DA$ action $\x \o (b, c) \rightarrow a \o \y$; if there is $1$ in the label on the right, it means that there are no incoming algebra elements in that action; if there is $1$ in the label on the left, it means that the corresponding action's outgoing algebra element is an idempotent.
+The $1$ notation refers to the fact that the sum of the idempotents in the algebra is a unit.

+Figure~\ref{fig:heeg_diag_dehn_twist_connecting_curve} shows the Heegaard diagram $\H (M_{\tau_C^{-1}})$ along with the marked generators of the bimodule.
+Because there are many generators, for the generators $t_i$ we only mark an intersection point on the right side of the diagram; its corresponding $2g-1=3$ intersections on the left are uniquely determined.
+The bimodule $N(\tau_C^{-1})$ is depicted in Figure~\ref{fig:C_inv_bimodule}.
+On some arrows (which are a little lighter on the picture) we did not write the actions; those actions correspond to all the rectangles in the rectangle area with vertices $t_0,t_{12}$ and the right edge $\rho_{23456}$.